hps/heartland-wordpress-plugin/README.md

 * Added Google reCaptcha (non-modal only)

 ####1.4.7
+* Add velocity checking for anti-fraud
-* Added velocity fraud check settings
+* Add velocity fraud check settings

 ####1.4.6
-* Added velocity fraud check
+* Clear payment fields in modal on tokenize error and after postback to WP Ajax handler

 ####1.4.5
+* Fix "Same as Shipping" for billing address not operating correctly
 * Remove unncessary session_start calls.

 ####1.4.4
 * Ensure DC is present in all state select fields